toughtcrime/TaskManager/README.md

 # TaskManager
-Simple Task Manager created on WPF technology.
+Simple Task Manager created on WPF.

 Task Manager currently has the next functions:
 - Searching a process by name and by PID